-David K Gibson the author of several works of short fiction that have appeared online at Wigleaf, McSweeney’s Internet Tendency and in print in HarperCollins’ May Contain Nuts: A Very Loose Canon of American Humor.
-He is currently in the MFA Creative Writing Program at the University of Central Florida, where he writes short stories and takes occasional forays into flash, nonfiction, and something resembling poetry.
-He is an occasional food and travel writer, and a former magazine editor, cooking school instructor, and Mississippi Forest Service Employee Level 2.
+David K. Gibson is the author of works of short fiction and creative nonfiction that have appeared online at X-R-A-Y, Invisible City, Wigleaf, McSweeney’s Internet Tendency, and have been anthologized in HarperCollins’ May Contain Nuts: A Very Loose Canon of American Humor and Best Small Fictions 2022.
+He is an occasional food and travel writer, as well as a former magazine editor, cooking school instructor, and Mississippi Forest Service Employee Level 2.

-He holds a BA in Philosophy from Yale University with no particular distinction, and lives in Orlando, Florida, with his wife and seven-year-old son.
+He holds a BA in Philosophy from Yale University with no particular distinction, and an MFA in Creative Writing from the University of Central Florida.
+He lives in Orlando, Florida, with his wife and nine-year-old son.